Good food, company, and community

 Third choice is organic that is not local.
 If other factors are equal, choose organic over conventionally grown or raised foods.
 The energy costs in producing chemical fertilizers and pesticides are huge.
 And foods free of residues from these chemicals will surely be safer and taste better.

 The fourth choice is conventionally grown food that is produced ethically.
 Look for trade food items produced by companies concerned with worker welfare and compensation.
 Search out ethically raised meats, fish, poultry and dairy products.
-At this writing coffee and tea, chocolate and rice may be found from fair trade sources.
-We also have a source for ethically raised seafood and are currently looking for sources of ethically raised meats, poultry and dairy products.
+At this writing coffee, tea, chocolate, and rice may be found from fair trade sources.
+We continually search for sources of ethically raised meats, poultry, and dairy products.